JaykumarPatel1998/MangaBloom/Readme.md

 ```

 ## Disclaimer
+If you are here to review please start with the seeder/ module - It is relatively more complete

 please note that this is not a refined documentation you will find on every refined github public repo, but these are just my dev logs and notes about my experience with this project

 Hey readers, MangaBloom is a manga-binging application for manga/comic **(Japanese Translation: まんが)** fans like myself.
 Let’s be real here for a moment,  all of us have tried to read manga on those shady manga websites - yes, the ones where you watch ads more than you read manga.
 I have grown tired of those and I suspect so have most of you.
 I bring to you Manga Bloom - It is an ad-free manga-binging application that is built around an open-source Manga API - [MangaDex](https://api.mangadex.org/docs/) and here is how I built it.